ECS153/final-project-bar/README.md

 `onRegister` gets called when the user clicks the register button and this invokes the `firebase.register()` function from firebase.js.
 Thus registering an account with said email and password.
 It then calls `verifyEmail()` which handles email verification.
 `verifyEmail()` gets called in `onRegister()` after a user account with the email is created.
 It then calls `firebase.verifyEmail()` function from firebase.js which hanles email verification.
 This function also leads the user back to the login page to login after verification.

+### Chat Page
+<em>File: bar-chat-2.0 > client > src > components > Chat > Chat.js </em>
+This file contains the front-end code for the UI in JSX and for mananaging the message and user state components.
+Clicking the logout button will trigger the `firebase.logout()` function from firebase.js and redirect the Login page.
+The chat window will send and receive real-time messages to multiple users by keeping track of the `messages` state.
+To send message, `socket.emit('sendMessage',...)` will get called to update the `messages` state on the server.
+To receive message, `socket.on('message',...)` will keep listening on the socket and updating `messages` state.
+Here the user also has the ability to add, remove, and select different users.
+Since we are fixing the room number for the purpose of this project, this functionality will be reserved for future work.

 ### Checking if the user is logged in and verified on Chat page
 <em>File: bar-chat-2.0 > client > src > components > Chat > Chat.js > ComponentDidMount() > lines 83-87</em>
 This part of the code checks if the user is logged in and has verified their email by calling `firebase.getVerified()` and `firebase.getCurrentUsername()`from firebase.js.